EnesAlesevic/NopCommerce/README.md

+# Read before setup:

-Before setting up check whether you have Node.js Version 10.0 (or higher) set up on your machine as it's a requirement for running latest versions of Cypress.io
+Before setting up check whether you have Node.js Version 10.0 (or higher) set up on your machine as it's a requirement for running latest versions of Cypress.io.

-Select "Master" branch on this repository
+Select "Master" branch on this repository.

+Mobile version of this test is available via adjusting the wanted dimensions in cypress.json file, saving and restarting cypress in terminal.
+(Drop down menu might cause some issues during testing though, as it's not supposed to be displayed on mobile views)

 # Setting up the Project locally: